LostInBrittany/web-components-in-2023/README.md

 ## What do I need to use this workshop?

 The only tool stricly needed to do this workshop is a modern web browser (ideally [Chrome](https://www.google.com/chrome/) or [Chromium](https://www.chromium.org/)).
 The whole workshop can be done via the browser by opening a workspace on [GitPod](https://gitpod.io), without installing anything in your computer.

+You only need a free GitPod account, that you can [create at  GitPod site](https://gitpod.io/login/).

+> If you can't or don't want user GitPod, you will need to install manually some libraries and programs.
+Please refer to the [Doing this workshop without GitPod](#doing-this-workshop-without-gitpod) section.

 ## Opening the workspace in GitPod